CodeYourFuture/fundamentals-blockly/exercises/button_consolidation.md

 ### Exercise 4

 <span class="test-checkbox"></span>Place an image in the static html.
-Can you add blocks so it changes when a user clicks on it ?
+Can you add blocks so it changes when a user clicks on it?